corpobit/clark-platform-operating-model/01-overview.md

 - Fully owned by the customer
 - Maintained by Clark under contract

+### Baseline Architecture

+The baseline setup assumes a **Kubernetes-based architecture**.
+However, Clark can customize the infrastructure model to match your specific needs:

+- **Serverless Architecture**: Customized for serverless-first deployments
+- **Edge Computing**: Adapted for edge and distributed infrastructure
+- **Hybrid Cloud**: Configured for multi-cloud and hybrid scenarios
+- **Traditional**: Standard Kubernetes-based platform

+### Existing Infrastructure

+If you already have infrastructure in place, Clark can import all existing Terraform states upon your request.
+This allows for:
+- Seamless transition to Clark management
+- No disruption to existing operations
+- Preservation of all existing configurations
+- Gradual migration path

 ## What Clark Does

 ### Included in Baseline